Alexei Navalny: Early life

-Navalny was born on 4 June 1976 in Butyn, a rural locality in Odintsovsky District, Moscow Oblast, Russia, then part of the Soviet Union.
-His mother, Lyudmila Ivanovna Navalnaya (born 1954), is a Russian originally from Zelenograd, Moscow, and his father, Anatoly Ivanovich Navalny (born 1947), is a Ukrainian from Zalissia, a village near the Belarus–Ukraine border which was relocated due to nuclear contamination caused by the Chernobyl disaster.
+Alexei Anatolyevich Navalny was born on 4 June 1976 in Butyn in the Moscow Oblast of the Russian SFSR of the Soviet Union.
+His mother, Lyudmila Ivanovna Navalnaya (born 1954), is a Russian originally from Zelenograd, Moscow, and his father, Anatoly Ivanovich Navalny (born 1947), is a Ukrainian from Zalissia, a village near the Belarus–Ukraine border which was relocated due to nuclear contamination caused by the 1986 Chernobyl disaster.
 Navalny identified as half Russian and half Ukrainian.
-Media regularly asked him whether he identified more as Russian or Ukrainian, and in his posthumously published memoir, Patriot, he stated, "It was like being asked who you loved more, your mother or your father."
-Navalny grew up in the city of Obninsk, Kaluga Oblast, about 100 km southwest of Moscow, and spent his summers with Anatoly's parents in Zalissia until the age of eight, acquiring proficiency in Ukrainian.
-Anatoly and Lyudmila privately own a basket-weaving factory—which the couple have run since 1994—in Kobyakovo, a village in Vologda Oblast.
-They were still running the factory as of 2012.
+Media regularly asked him whether he identified more as Russian or Ukrainian, and he stated in his posthumously published memoir, Patriot, "It was like being asked who you loved more, your mother or your father."

+Navalny grew up in Obninsk, Kaluga Oblast, and spent his summers with Anatoly's parents in Zalissia until the age of eight, acquiring proficiency in Ukrainian.
+Anatoly and Lyudmila privately own a basket-weaving factory, which the couple have run since 1994, in the village of Kobyakovo, Vologda Oblast; they were still running the factory as of 2012.